 1.2.4.
-On Traffic Path (in a Passive Network Component)
+Off-Path

-Consider a measurement topology like the previous one, but where Qosium Probes are installed on passive network devices.
-By this, we mean devices that do not actively modify traffic but try to let traffic through unmodified.
-The most obvious example of this kind of setup is a network tap that passively copies network traffic and forwards it to a separate measurement device.
-Another example is using port mirroring of a switch to forward the measured traffic to an external machine.
-A switch itself is an active network component, but now the measurement is not run in the switch.
-In addition, most network bridges fall into this category.
-Straightforward as such, but regarding passive measurement, the problem is that there is no longer accurate information available considering the direction of the traffic.
-Therefore, you need to give the measurement system hints considering the direction of the traffic.
-To do this in Qosium, set the Sender address parameters manually in this case.
+Consider a measurement topology like the Middle of the path, but where Qosium Probes are installed to external measurement devices, off-path, to which the interesting traffic is mirrored.
+Straightforward as such, but regarding passive measurement, there is one trick you need to parameterize so that the direction of the traffic can be determined.
+You need to set the Sender address parameters manually.
 Also, you cannot use the automatic packet filter in this topology.
 This is the most laborious basic topology in terms of parameterization.
-Should there be a NAT between the measurement points, you get a couple of parameter options more to do, but that is the most complex parameterization you can ever get in Qosium.
+Should there be a NAT between the measurement points, you get a couple of parameter options more to do, but that is the most complex parameterization you can ever get.